nocobase/nocobase/packages/plugins/api-keys/docs/en-US/index.md

 ## Access Control

-When creating an API Key, you can bind it to a role, and the role's permissions will be the same as the Key's permissions.
+When creating an API key, you can bind it to a role, and the role's permissions will be the same as the Key's permissions.